ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 For illustrative purposes, let's make the scenario a bit more complicated.
 Assume that the application mostly needs to read all sensor data for a specific piece of infrastructure rather than for individual devices.

-In this application, we want querying by infrastructure item to be most efficient, so partitioning the data by piece of infrastructure makes a lot more sense than by ID.
+In this application, you query by infrastructure item to be most efficient, so partitioning the data by piece of infrastructure makes a lot more sense than by ID.
 This practice would allow all the devices for a specific piece of infrastructure to be efficiently queried as a group.

-For the rare queries by device, we use two approaches:
+For the rare queries by device, you use two approaches:

 1. Build a global index that is keyed by device and query it.
 This approach is more effective if queries to individual devices are rare and not repeated.